chichonnade/chichonnade/README.md

 ### 👋🏻 Hi there
-I'm Hendrik Chiche, an Analytics Engineer with a background in Physics.
+I'm Hendrik, an Analytics Engineer with a background in Physics.
 Based in San Francisco I'm currently working with a team of medical and CS students abroad to apply generative AI to medical imaging.

 ### 🔭 Core Research Interests
 - **Anomaly detection on multivariate timeseries**